Arkansas River Report

 Current River Conditions

 Rigging procedures should focus on daily lifecycle stages of the current hatches.
-Typically we suggest double or triple nymph rigs in the morning with focus on Stonefly Nymphs, Caddis Larva/ BH Pupa, and BWO nymphs.
-When fish start to see emergent activity, and move up in the water column, anglers should switch to a lighter nymph rig with focus on Caddis Pupa and BWO emergers.
-Around the noon time period, the river will see multiple adult phase hatches, so a focus on double dry or dry/emerger rigs in the Caddis and BWO category will be the ticket.
+Typically we suggest double or triple nymph rigs in the morning with focus on Stonefly Nymphs, Caddis Larva/ BH Pupa, and PMD nymphs.
+Stoneflies will be hatching on the edges so focus on the nymph early followed by a big dry during the day.
+When fish start to see emergent activity, and move up in the water column, anglers should switch to a lighter nymph rig with focus on Caddis Pupa and PMD emergers.
+Around the noon time period, the river will see multiple adult phase hatches, so a focus on double dry or dry/dropper in the Caddis and Stonefly category will be the ticket.
 Don’t forget your late day egglayer activity.
 Typically we see female caddis return to the river to ova posit eggs around the 5pm time period.
 Make sure you have extended body Caddis egglayers in your box, because this can be the best dry fly activity of the day.

 Caddis Larva: #14-16 Uncased Caddis, #16 Kingrey's Metallic Larva, #16 TB Caddis Larva, #16 Chartreuse Copper John